Railway accidents in Queensland: Laidley, 1964

 On 31 July 1964 a goods train collided with the rear of a derailed goods train on the Main Line at Laidley.

 Charters Towers, June 1965

-The east bound passenger train named "The Inlander" travelling from Mount Isa to Townsville hit a car that was stalled on a washed-out rail crossing just west of Charters Towers, named Wellington.
+On 2 June 1965 The east bound passenger train named "The Inlander" travelling from Mount Isa to Townsville hit a car that was stalled on a washed-out rail crossing just west of Charters Towers, named Wellington.
 The crossing was situated near the Dalrymple Sale Yard.
 The mother, Catherine Emily Stevens (28 years old), and two young daughters, Catherine Marie Stevens (4 years old) and Juanita Lynette Stevens (8 months old) who were travelling in the car all survived.
 Catherine Emily and Juanita had the only injuries.
 Mrs Stevens had been travelling to collect her husband Matthew John Stevens for lunch when the car stalled with its front wheels over the first track.
 Mr Stevens was working on a nearby property and saw the entire accident unfold.